 There are also epigenetic changes that may occur as a result of conditions we’re exposed to, which bridges nurture and biology.
 Then there are all kinds of psychosocial factors.

 A diathesis-stress model conceptualizes illness as occurring when the combined effects of vulnerability and environmental stress reach a certain threshold.
 The higher the pre-existing vulnerability, the lower the amount of environmental stress that it takes to push someone over the threshold into illness territory.
+Regardless of the relative roles that different factors play, the idea of a single root cause for mental illness seems pretty unlikely.

 I find the cross-over heritability really interesting.
 I have a family history of schizophrenia but not depression, which I’d thought was kind of odd, but I guess it’s not actually odd after all.
-All in all, it sounds like there’s a whole lot that that science hasn’t figured yet.
+All in all, it sounds like there’s a whole lot that that science hasn’t figured out yet.
 Perhaps at some point, things will get narrowed down to the point where new and more effective treatment options can be identified.

 How much of an impact do you think heredity may have had for you?